wassname/discovering_latent_knowledge/mjc_notes.md

 # 2023-09-07 12:28:02

-- [ ] multi layers
+- [x] multi layers
-- [ ] use nethook
+- [x] use nethook
 - [ ] think of ways to make the pair clear but also low mem use...
   - gradients add a lot. so can I reverse some heads?
-  - should I update virtual weights and run again? with no grad? that would be clear. how much grad would it use... maybe not much
+  - [ ] should I update virtual weights and run again? with no grad? that would be clear. how much grad would it use... maybe not much

+result of multi layers and tracedict... mlp 76% attn 75%

+previouslly I was extracting the grad on the weights. now it's the grad on the outputs/activations which seems better although perhaps harder to classify!